 ENFORCEMENT AND VIOLATIONS

-27) Violations of any market rules will be dealt with by the Market Manager or, in the absence of the Manager, a designated officer.
+- Violations of any market rules will be dealt with by the Market Manager or, in the absence of the Manager, a designated officer.
+A complaint form may be submitted to the manager along with a $30.00 inspection fee.
 The Manager will give a verbal warning notice to the producer for an infraction of the rules.
-If a producer receives two verbal warnings, the president shall convene the Executive Committee to vote on the question of giving the Market Manager the power to expel the producer if a third violation of the rules occurs
+If a producer receives two verbal warnings, the president shall convene the Executive Committee to vote on the question of giving the Market Manager the power to expel the producer if a third violation of the rules occurs.

-29) Vendors are required to provide liability insurance listing Athens Farmers Market as additional insured for at leasr one million dollars coverage.
+- Vendors are required to provide liability insurance listing Athens Farmers Market as additional insured for at least one million dollars coverage.

 WAITING LIST/PRODUCTS SOLD